Solomon Areda: Early life and education

-He attended his elementary and high school education in a public school in the town of Garba Guracha.
+Justice Solomon Waktolla attended his elementary and high school education in a public school in the town of Garba Guracha.
 He then attended Addis Ababa University and obtained a bachelor's degree in Law in 1997.
 He received a Masters of Laws degree (LL.M) from Harvard Law School and Master of public Administration (MPA) from Harvard Kennedy School of Government.
 He obtained HIID Merit Scholarship award from Harvard University.
 At Harvard Kennedy School of Government, Solomon completed the fellowship of Edward S. Mason Program in public Policy and Management.
 In addition, he received Masters of Laws (LL.M) in International Economic Law at the University of Amsterdam.

 He is a member of the Harvard Alumni Association and currently serving as Harvard University Contact Person in Ethiopia.
 Solomon is a fellow of Golda Meir Mount Carmel International Training Center and an alumnus of the Center for American and International Law.

 Judicial career

 After graduating from the law school, Solomon began working as an assistant judge in the Oromia Region Supreme Court.
 After his clerkship, Solomon was appointed as a judge of the Regional High Court in West Shewa Zone of Oromia region in Ambo Town.
 During his years in the Ambo High Court, he served in both Civil and Criminal divisions of the court.
 In 2001, Solomon started his judgeship at the Federal First Instance Court of Ethiopia.
 From February 2003 to January 2009, Solomon served as a Federal High Court Judge and sat in Commercial, Criminal and Labor Divisions of the Federal High Court.

 During his six-years tenure at the Federal High Court, Justice Solomon presided over the historical Ethiopian Red Terror genocide trial where the former Ministers and other Higher Officials that served during the Derg regime were prosecuted for genocide and crimes against humanity.

 In January 2009, the Ethiopian House of Parliament appointed Solomon to serve as the Vice President of the Federal First Instance Court of Ethiopia.